R-N/akreditasi-wp/wp-content/plugins/tablepress/readme.txt

 5. "Export" screen
 6. "Plugin Options" screen
 7. "About" screen
+8. The “TablePress table” block in the block editor
-8. An example table (as it can be seen on the [TablePress website](https://tablepress.org/demo/))
+9. An example table (as it can be seen on the [TablePress website](https://tablepress.org/demo/))

 == Installation ==

-The easiest way to install TablePress is via your WordPress Dashboard.
-Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
-Then, click "Install Now" and wait a moment.
-Finally, click "Activate" and start using the plugin!
+The easiest way to install TablePress is via your WordPress Dashboard:

+1. Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
+1. Click "Install Now" and after that's complete, click "Activate".
+1. Create and manage tables by going to the "TablePress" screen in the admin menu.
+1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table or use Shortcodes with common page builders.

 Manual installation works just as for other WordPress plugins:

-1. [Download](https://downloads.wordpress.org/plugin/tablepress.latest-stable.zip) and extract the ZIP file.
+1. [Download the TablePress ZIP file](https://downloads.wordpress.org/plugin/tablepress.latest-stable.zip) and extract it on your computer.
 1. Move the folder "tablepress" to the "wp-content/plugins/" directory of your WordPress installation, e.g. via FTP.
-1. Activate the plugin "TablePress" on the "Plugins" screen of your WordPress Dashboard.
+1. Activate "TablePress" on the "Plugins" screen of your WordPress Dashboard.
 1. Create and manage tables by going to the "TablePress" screen in the admin menu.
-1. To insert a table into a post or page, copy its Shortcode `[table id=<ID> /]` and paste it into a "Shortcode" block at the desired place in the block editor.
-Each table has a unique ID that needs to be adjusted in that Shortcode.
+1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table or use Shortcodes with common page builders.
-1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.

 == Frequently Asked Questions ==

-= Where can I find answers to Frequently Asked Questions? = Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the plugin website.
+= Where can I find answers to Frequently Asked Questions? = Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the TablePress website.

 = Support? =

+**Premium Support**

+Users with an active TablePress Premium license plan are eligible for Priority Email Support, directly from the plugin developer!
+[Find out more!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)

+**Community Support for users of the Free version**

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
-Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress/#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 5.3 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 6.0 or higher, while the latest version of WordPress is always recommended.
+In addition, the server must be running PHP 7.2 or newer.

 = Languages and Localization? =
 TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
 Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

-= Migration from WP-Table Reloaded =
-Several years ago, TablePress has superseded the now discontinued WP-Table Reloaded plugin.
-If you are still using that, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) and switch to TablePress.

 = Development =
-You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TobiasBg/TablePress).
+You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TablePress/TablePress).

+= Where do I report security issues? =
+Please report security issues and bugs found in the source code of TablePress through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/tablepress).
+The Patchstack team will assist you with verification, CVE assignment, and notify the TablePress developer.

 = Where can I get more information? =
-Please visit the [official plugin website](https://tablepress.org/) for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest news on TablePress, [follow @TablePress](https://twitter.com/TablePress) on Twitter/X, or subscribe to the [TablePress Newsletter](https://tablepress.org/#newsletter).

-== Usage ==
+== How to use TablePress ==

 After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.

-To show one of your tables in a post or on a page, embed the Shortcode `[table id=<the-ID> /]` into a "Shortcode" block at the desired place in the block editor.
-Each table has a unique ID that needs to be adjusted in that Shortcode.
+To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table or use Shortcodes with common page builders.

+Beginner-friendly step-by-step [tutorials, guides, and how-tos](https://tablepress.org/tutorials/) show how to achieve common and popular tasks with TablePress.
-After that, you might want to change the styling of the table.
-You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
-Some examples for common styling changes can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
+Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.

-== Acknowledgements ==

-Special thanks go to [Allan Jardine](https://www.sprymedia.co.uk/) for the [DataTables JavaScript library](https://www.datatables.net/).
-Thanks to all language file translators!
-Thanks to every donor, supporter, and bug reporter!

-== License ==

-This plugin is Free Software, released and licensed under the GPL, version 2 (https://www.gnu.org/licenses/gpl-2.0.html).
-You may use it free of charge for any purpose.
+**Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)**

 == Changelog ==

-Recent changes are shown below.
+Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 1.12 =
-* Full compatibility with WordPress 5.5.
-* Enhancement: Add placeholder variables with table and cell information for use in formulas.
-* Bugfix: Properly handle math formulas with numbers in their names in the math parser.
-* Bugfix: Restore proper highlighting of input fields with invalid values in the admin area.
-* Updated external libraries (DataTables, SimpleXLSX, Build tools).
-* Some internal changes for better stability, translations, and documentation.

-= Version 1.11 =
-* Full compatibility with WordPress 5.4.
-* Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Allow more complex "Extra CSS classes", to support more CSS frameworks.
-* Enhancement: Modernize the arrow icons web font loading for faster loading.
-* Enhancement: Support the table markup structure of HTML 5.1.
-* Bugfix: Prevent fatal error due to misspelled function name during Excel import.
-* Updated external libraries (SimpleXLSX, CSSTidy, Build tools).
-* Some internal changes for better stability, translations, and documentation.
+= Version 2.4.4 (October 15, 2024) =

+* Bugfix: The import of CSV files with special formatting characters (BOM) is working again.
+* Bugfix: The position of the Search field in the “Automatic Periodic Table Import” configuration is correct again.
+(TablePress Max only.)
+* *Important note*: This release also contains an important security fix that was first released in TablePress 2.4.3.

+= Version 2.4.3 (October 9, 2024) =

+* *Security fix*: Sanitize output of evaluated formulas (CVE-2024-9595).
+Thanks to Max Boll and to the Wordfence team for following responsible disclosure policies when reporting this issue!
+* Bugfix: On the “Import” screen, a helpful feature pointer for new users is now shown properly again.
+* Bugfix: A check for whether combining cells on the “Edit” screen is possible was not strict enough.
+* Bugfix: The “Column Filter Dropdowns” feature module no longer shows duplicate entries in the dropdowns.
+(TablePress Pro and Max only.)
+* Bugfix: The “Individual Column Filtering” feature module no longer shows duplicate entries in the dropdowns.
+(TablePress Pro and Max only.)
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

+= Version 2.4.2 (September 10, 2024) =

+* Bugfix: The “TablePress table” block in the WordPress Block Editor will properly show the table preview again.
+* Bugfix: Control elements like the Search again remain in place, when using the “Scroll” mode of the “Responsive Tables” feature module.
+(TablePress Pro and Max only.)
+* Bugfix: When the “Responsive Tables” feature module’s “Flip” is used, a “Fixed Header” row will be hidden.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

+= Version 2.4.1 (August 13, 2024) =

+* Bugfix: The table width is correct again, when using the “Scroll” mode of the “Responsive Tables” feature module.
+(TablePress Pro and Max only.)
+* Bugfix: The “Responsive Tables” feature module’s “Stack” mode now properly handles tables with combined cells.
+(TablePress Pro and Max only.)
+* Bugfix: An edge case problem in the “Row Order” feature module’s multi-column sorting was fixed.
+(TablePress Pro and Max only.)
+* Bugfix: In the table import engine, compatibility issues with older versions of PHP were fixed.
+* Enhancement: The settings of the “Server-side Processing” and the “Automatic Filtering” feature modules are now compatible.
+(TablePress Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+= Version 2.4 (July 16, 2024) =

+**New and improved features**

+* A *new “Fuzzy Search” feature module* allows the visitor to find similar and not just exact search matches.
+This is useful when e.g. searching for words with the same pronunciation but different spelling.
+(TablePress Max only.)
+* The “Column Filter Dropdowns” feature module now allows specifying which columns should get a dropdown, and it’s possible to change their order!
+(TablePress Pro and Max only.)
+* Similarly, the “Search Panes” feature module now allows specifying which columns should get a search pane.
+(TablePress Pro and Max only.)
+* The “Fixed Columns” feature module now also allows the visitor to scroll left and right by clicking arrow buttons (see below for more).
+(TablePress Pro and Max only.)
+* The “Row Order” feature module now allows ordering a table by multiple columns at the same time!
+(TablePress Pro and Max only.)
+* The “Server-side Processing” feature module can automatically refresh the shown data after a configured interval, so that the visitor will always see the latest data.
+(TablePress Max only.)
+* The “Row Order” and “Server-side Processing” feature modules now sort non-numeric columns “naturally” and case-insensitive.
+(TablePress Pro and Max only.)
+* The “REST API” feature module now supports pagination and ordering request parameters and sends corresponding HTTP headers for easier integration.
+(TablePress Max only.)

+**The “Responsive Tables” and “Fixed Columns” premium modules offer more possibilities**

+* The “Scroll” mode’s arrow buttons now stick to the top of the page, making them easier to use in long tables.
+* In addition, they will now only be shown if a table actually needs horizontal scrolling!
+* They also scroll the table in the expected direction now.
+* And even better: These scroll arrow buttons are now also available when using the “Fixed Columns” feature module!
+* When using the “Scroll” mode, the table name, description, and control elements like the Search now remain in place.
+* In the “Flip” mode, the sorting arrows are now properly rotated.
+* The “Stack” no longer conflicts with the “Fixed Columns” feature.
+* The Safari browser on iOS will no longer unexpectedly change font sizes.

+**Miscellaneous changes**

+* TablePress warns that certain activated but retired TablePress Extensions will stop working with TablePress 3.0, later this year.
+* TablePress actively prevents conflicts with overwritten menu items in the dashboard’s admin menu.
+* The user interface experience on the “Edit” screen was improved.
+* The size of “Custom CSS” code will be reduced even further, if the code has comments.
+* The “Automatic Table Export” feature module now properly detects automatic periodic table imports.
+(TablePress Max only.)
+* The “Automatic Periodic Table Import” feature module’s configuration screen now has better spacing.
+(TablePress Max only.)
+* The “Server-side Processing” feature module checks for potential conflicts with incompatible features.
+(TablePress Max only.)

+**Behind the scenes**

+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Automated code compatibility checks and build tools simplify chores for easier development.

+**Premium versions**

+* Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)

 == Upgrade Notice ==

-= 1.12 =
+= 2.4.4 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+This update is a stability and maintenance release.
+Updating is highly recommended.

-= 1.11 =
+= 2.4 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.
+This update is a feature, stability, maintenance, and compatibility release.
+Updating is highly recommended.